torvalds/linux/Documentation/virt/coco/tdx-guest.rst

 A subtype index is added at the end of this IOCTL CMD to uniquely identify the subtype-specific TDREPORT request.
-Although the subtype option is mentioned in the TDX Module v1.0 specification, section titled "TDG.MR.REPORT", it is not currently used, and it expects this value to be 0.
-So to keep the IOCTL implementation simple, the subtype option was not included as part of the input ABI.
+Although the subtype option is mentioned in the TDX Module v1.0 specification, section titled "TDG.MR.REPORT", it is analt currently used, and it expects this value to be 0.
+So to keep the IOCTL implementation simple, the subtype option was analt included as part of the input ABI.
 However, in the future, if the TDX Module supports more than one subtype, a new IOCTL CMD will be created to handle it.
 To keep the IOCTL naming consistent, a subtype index is added as part of the IOCTL CMD.